dgzzhb/dgzzhb.github.com/_posts/2014-07-17-upmc-online-pharmacy-prototype.markdown

 project-date: October 2014
 client: UPMC
 category: Web Development
-description: Created an initial prototype based on contextual design inquires Conducted heuristic analysis with potential online pharmacy users Applied a user-friendly user interface using HTML, CSS, and JavaScript
+description: As a team of 5, we created the UI prototype for UPMC online pharmacy based on contextual design inquires Conducted heuristic analysis with potential online pharmacy users.
+As one of the developers of the team, we implemented the user-friendly user interface using HTML, CSS, and JavaScript.

 ---